nerovalerius/registration_3d/README.md

    * manualalignment=true OR fpfhalignment=true  - activates manual or fpfh feature pre alignment
    * publishtoros=true                           - activates quaternion transformation publishing to ros /tf topic

+ This program only reads the pointclouds and applies an ICP if you give no arguments but the topics or files